Learning to Sew Teaches MANY Skills

 - symmetry, asymmetry

-- General Math Reinforcement: Adding, multiplying, dividing for real life situations – reinforces the importance and use of math in everyday living.
+- General Math Reinforcement: estimation, counting, adding, subtracting, multiplying, dividing for real-life situations – reinforces the importance and use of math in everyday living.

 - Understanding fractions – how used in every day living.
 Example: measuring, portions of an inch – foot – yard….